ChicoState/UX-Tee-Together/README.md

 ## UX Team Members

 * **[Cooper Howard](https://github.com/UsabilityEngineering/ux-portfolio-copper-glitch)** - Co-creator of personas and scenarios.
 Created the Wireframes and Sketches pages.
-Contributed to the Phase 1 Report and the finalized sketch.
+Contributed to wireframe/prototype creation, Phase Reports, and the finalized sketch.
 * **[Larkin Koker](https://github.com/UsabilityEngineering/ux-portfolio-lkoker)** - Co-creator of personas and scenarios.
 Created the Personas and Scenarios page.
-Contributed to wireframe creation.
-Contributions to Phase 1 Report and Executive Summary.
+Contributed to wireframe/prototype creation and Phase Reports.
-* **[Max Stickels](https://github.com/UsabilityEngineering/ux-portfolio-maxwellstickels)** - Creator of the finalized sketch, the Phase 1 Report, and this README.md file.
-Contributed to wireframe creation + personas and scenarios creation.
+* **[Max Stickels](https://github.com/UsabilityEngineering/ux-portfolio-maxwellstickels)** - Creator of the finalized sketch, the Phase Reports, and this README.md file.
+Contributed to wireframe/prototype creation, as well as Personas and Scenarios page.

 # User-Centered Design Artifacts